cgiresults/cgi-results-website/about.md

 ---
-title: About
+title: About Us
 permalink: "/about/"
 position: 4
 layout: page
 ---

-About Us
 CGi is a full-service association and events management company.
 Formed in 1995, we are based in Little Rock, AR, with a second office in Nashville, TN and remote staff in Chicago and other locations.
 We currently have 45 staff positions and are growing rapidly.
-(See our careers page.)
+(See our [careers page](/careers/).)

 Cgi is able to provide the entire scope of association services including membership growth, accounting, marketing, data / records management, and benefits development.

 We also have deep experience in producing events, especially educational events in healthcare related areas.

 Our approach to work, and our path to client results, revolves around our company values.
-We strive to apply these in all areas of our day-to- day work.
+We strive to apply these in all areas of our day-to-day work.

 ### CGi Values